Focal Inverse Distance Transform Maps for Crowd Localization: Our Method

 \subsubsection{Regressor}

 To verify the effectiveness of the proposed FIDT maps, we use a straightforward base network to regress the FIDT maps.
-The counting result of the FIDT map is equal to the number of local maxima, so high-resolution representations are essential.
-Here, we use HRNET~\cite{wang2020hrnet} as the base network, and we add one convolution and two transposed convolution layers as the representation head based on the HRNET~\cite{wang2020hrnet}.
+The corresponding individual center of the FIDT map is equal to the local maximum, so high-resolution representations are essential.
+Here, following IIM~\cite{gao2020learning}, we use HRNET~\cite{wang2020hrnet} as the base network, and we add one convolution and two transposed convolution layers as the representation head based on the HRNET~\cite{wang2020hrnet}.
+Note that the regressor can be replaced by any crowd regressor, such as CSRNET~\cite{li2018csrnet}, BL~\cite{ma2019bayesian}.